On this page

 expecting from the API, so let's create a types.ts

-file in the project root:
+file in the src

 export type Dino = { name: string; description: string };

-Index.tsx Jump to heading
+index.tsx Jump to heading

 This page will fetch the list of dinosaurs from the API and render them as links:

-import React, { useEffect, useState } from "react";
+import { useEffect, useState } from "react";

 import { Link } from "react-router-dom";

-import { Dino } from "../../types";
+import { Dino } from "../types.ts";

-export default function () {
+export default function Index() {

 const [dinosaurs, setDinosaurs] = useState<Dino[]>([]);